fkie-cad/Logprep/README.md

 Logprep allows to collect, process and forward log messages from various data sources.
 Log messages are being read and written by so-called connectors.
 Currently, connectors for Kafka, Elasticsearch, Opensearch and JSON(L) files exist.
-Additionally an Input Connector for HTTP Input is provided, which starts an uvicorn server and accepts log message via POST Requests.
+Additionally, an Input Connector for HTTP Input is provided, which starts an uvicorn server and accepts log message via POST Requests.

 The log messages are processed step-by-step by a pipeline of processors,